ParalaxRus/FileManager/README.md

 2) Download installation script (FileManager/script/install.sh) to your local machine
 3) Make sure script is executable: 'chmod +x install.sh'
 4) Run script (might need sudo)
-5) It produces versioned debian package and installes it into 'home' folder
+5) It produces versioned debian package (FileManager.xxx.deb) and installes it (FileManager) into the 'home' folder (common.so library goes into lib folder)

 Instructions for build and test repo with cmake: